JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-spring-boot/spring-data-jdbc-repositories/index.md

   url: https://www.youtube.com/watch?v=QuvS_VLbGko&start=3922s
 ---

+## What's in the video?

-## Spring Data JDBC - Repositories
+* What Spring Data JDBC is
+* How to write repositories